YingZhou001/Immuannot/README.md

 The output annotation is in gzip-compressed [gtf](https://useast.ensembl.org/info/website/upload/gff.html) format.

-In the attribute column, new allele would have a 'new' tag at the rightest field of the 'consensus' call, it is usually accompanied with one or more most similar 'alleles' calls.
+## Allele calling

+Immuannot outputs several pieces of related information for HLA/KIR allele calling in the final gtf output.
+1) The feature "gene" row includes "template_allele" that used for gene structure annotation and "template_distance"  that indicates the edit distance between the target sequence and the template allele.
+2) The feature "transcript" row includes "consensus" call as a summary of the closest alleles from the IMGT database.
+The "new" tag at the rightest field indicates a novel gene sequence and the effect of the undocumented mutation.
+Most similar alleles from IMGT are also included in this row.

-CDS sequence is also examined during the template search, typically, 'template\_warning' would give warnings as "no-start\_codon", "no-stop\_codon", "incomplete\_CDS", and "inframe\_stop" for gene structure annotation.
+Additionally, CDS sequence is also examined during the template search, typically, 'template\_warning' would give warnings as "no-start\_codon", "no-stop\_codon", "incomplete\_CDS", and "inframe\_stop" for gene structure annotation.

 Intermediate results are also saved in the output folder.

 [\[top\]](#content)

 # A Running example